go-dash/slice/README.md

 This is mostly a thought experiment coming from the love of lodash and missing basic functional operations for slices in golang.
 Implementations based on [reflection](https://github.com/robpike/filter) miss the point IMO since they're inefficient in runtime.
 Since golang doesn't currently support generics, code generation is the closest we can come.

 If you like this approach and want to contribute to porting all of lodash to golang, don't hesitate to come help!

+&nbsp;
+## License

+MIT

+&nbsp;
+## Who made this

+Godash is developed by the [Orbs.com](https://orbs.com) engineering team.
+Orbs is a public blockchain infrastructure for decentralized consumer applications with millions of users.
+Orbs core has an open source [implementation](https://github.com/orbs-network/orbs-network-go) in golang.